Can AI Help the Planet—Not Just Harm It?

 Act locally.
 AI can guide large systems, but planting trees, restoring soil, and running neighborhood clean-ups still require human hands.
 The real magic happens on the ground.

-I do love using AI to create fun and beautiful images like the ones in this post.
-I hope they add a little joy to the world… which is another way to make life more sustainable.
+As a life-long artist, I love using AI to create fun and beautiful images like the ones in this post.
+I don’t think that takes anything away from my art (as some people are claiming).
+I hope all my art, AI or otherwise, will add a little joy to the world… which is another way to make life more sustainable.

 New Earth Ambassador